bems2588/README-generator/Develop/README.md

   #Installation
   The following necessary dependencies must be installed to run the application
   #Usage
-  In order to use this app, bru
+  In order to use this app,
   #License
   This project is licensed under the APACHE 2.O license.
   #Contributors
   Contributors: undefined
   #Tests
-  The following is needed to run the test: bru
+  The following is needed to run the test:
   #Questions
-  If you have any questions about the repo, contact bru or bru
+  If you have any questions about the repo, contact  or